coredns/example/README.md

 ## Description

 The example plugin prints "example" on every query received.
-It servesused as documentation for writing CoreDNS plugins.
+It serves as documentation for writing CoreDNS plugins.

 ## Syntax